mpmont/ci4-adminController/README.md

 ## Usage

-Drag the **adminController.php** file into your _app/Controllers/Admin/_ folder.
+Drag the **AdminController.php** file into your _app/Controllers/Admin/_ folder.
 This way, you have a distinct difference bettwen your backend and front-end.
 All your controller inside this folder should extend to adminController and your controllers outside this folder should extend to baseController.
 This way, only your backend controllers will have access to your CRUD functions.

 ## Views and Layouts